-Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit.
+Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, which is located [insert a description of the nearest exit/emergency exit].
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
-Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities. (http://www.uta.edu/police/Evacuation Procedures.pdf)
+Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.